How To Save A Marriage On The Brink Of Divorce

 Wondering how to save a marriage from divorce?
 There are many ways to save an unhappy marriage.
 One of the best ways to save a marriage is for you and your partner to learn how to communicate healthily and effectively, rather than expecting your spouse to be able to read your mind.
 Do what you can to revive the spark you once had by doing something sweet for your partner or planning a date that you know they’ll love.
 Remember why you fell in love in the first place, and renew your gratitude for those qualities in your spouse!
 These methods can help you develop a healthy marriage.

+When is a marriage over?
+It's never really over if there's still one who's trying to save the marriage.
 Unless you have given up on your marriage or no longer care to save it, most therapists will say that it’s not too late to save your marriage.
 That doesn’t mean it will be an easy process; there will be a lot of time and effort involved for both partners.
 However, if your marriage was once good, there’s a high chance that it could be good again if both partners are willing to change their behavior and put in the necessary work.

 Many marriages indeed end in divorce, but that doesn’t mean your marriage can't be saved.
 An honest talk with your spouse where you tell them, “I want to save our marriage,” can go a long way!
 When it comes to marriage, the family can serve as a helpful support system as well.
 Don’t forget to take care of yourself as you work to fix your marriage.